MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Germany passport number

-This sensitive information type entity is included in the EU Passport Number sensitive information type and is available as a stand-alone sensitive information type entity.
+This entity is included in the EU Passport Number sensitive information type and is available as a stand-alone sensitive information type entity.

 ### Format